scieloorg/xylose/README.md

 ## Report issues, or request changes

-To report problems, bugs, or simply request some new functionality, you can [create a ticket](<https://github.com/scieloorg/xlose/issues>) with your requests.
+To report bugs or request some new functionality, you can [create a ticket](<https://github.com/scieloorg/xlose/issues>) with your requests.

 ## Development and Maintenance Team